 Bacopa monnieri or Brahmi is a very well-known medicinal herb.
 In India, Brahmi is used for centuries to improve mental health, intellect and memory.
 It is highly effective brain tonic.
 In Ayurveda, Brahmi is classified as medhya Rasayana (improves mental health, intellect and memory, Rasayana that prevents ageing and gives longevity).

-Even Scientific studies done on this plant proves its positive effect on brain function.
+Even Scientific studies done on this plant proves its positive effect on the brain function.
 Clinical study shows significantly improvement in memory acquisition and retention in older age groups.

 Health Benefits of Brahmi